 - Library - The UW Tacoma Library provides resources and services to support finding resources for your assignments.
 We guide students through the research process, helping you learn how to develop effective strategies and find and evaluate appropriate resources.
 In addition to research and instructional support, we manage course reserves and print and digital collections and provide spaces for group and individual study.
 For assistance or more information, visit our service desks, located in SNO and TLB, or our website, tacoma.uw.edu/library/library.

 - Teaching and Learning Center - The Teaching and Learning Center offers free academic support for students at all levels.
 We offer one-on-one consultations and group workshops in writing, math, statistics, science, and Spanish.
 We also work with students on questions about English grammar & vocabulary, reading, and learning strategies.
-We are located in Snoqualmie 260 and online.
+We are located on the 2nd floor of the Snoqualmie building (Snoqualmie 260) and online.
 Our schedules for appointments and drop-in visits are posted on our website at tacoma.uw.edu/tlc.
 For special needs or subject tutoring requests, please email email@example.com or call 253-692-4417.
-(TLC) 2nd floor of the Snoqualmie building
+Our services summarized:

 - Technology Support - Labs, software, equipment checkout and help with Canvas, Google, email, logins, etc.

 - Online Support for Your Course Work - "Succeeding in an online course means being organized, self-reliant and aware of UW Tacoma's online support services.
 We're here to help you succeed, but it's up to you to "come to class" often, know the electronic resources available, and stay on course!"